liuliu/s4nnc/README.md

 ## Example

 Below are the training loop to train an sentiment analysis transformer model with s4nnc.
 It trains the model with multiple GPUs.
+You can find comparable PyTorch code from [Transformers from Scratch](http://peterbloem.nl/blog/transformers).

 ```swift
 /**